unifiedjs/unified/readme.md

 > all data is currently buffered and passed through in one go.
 > This might be changed later.

-Write data the the in-memory buffer.
+Write data to the in-memory buffer.

 ###### Parameters